iTwin/itwinjs-core/docs/contribute/Push.md

 2. Work on your changes and `git commit` when you're ready.
 You can make multiple commits if necessary.
-Please refer to [this link](./Commiting.md) for rules on making changes in ECPresentation library.
+Please refer to [this link](./Commiting.md) for rules on making changes in iModelJs Presentation library.

 3. Push the new branch:
    ```batch